The Fundementals

 Causes of Ducting

-Briefly the weather alters temperature pressure and humidity regions of air are moved about, mixed up, elevated and depressed by cyclones and anti-cyclones, heated by the sun and cooled by radiation at night.
+Briefly the weather alters the temperature, pressure and humidity of regions of air as they are moved about, mixed up, elevated and depressed by cyclones and anti-cyclones, and are heated by the sun and cool down through radiation at night.
+There are several major ducting mechanisms:

 Evaporation Ducts

-There is usually a region for a few metres above the surface of the sea where the water vapour pressure is high due to evaporation.
-This also occurs over large bodies of water, for example the great lakes.
-The thickness of the duct varies with temperature of the location, typically 5m in the North sea, 10-15m in the Mediterranean and often much more over warm seas as in the Caribbean and Gulf.
-Naturally, these ducts have a significant effect on Shipping and have been extensively researched.
+There is usually a region extending for a few metres above the surface of the sea where the water vapour pressure is high due to evaporation.
+This also occurs over large bodies of inland water, for example the great lakes.
+The thickness of this evaporation duct varies with temperature, typically it extends to 5m above the surface in the North sea, 10-15m in the Mediterranean and often much more over warm seas as in the Caribbean and Gulf.
+These ducts have a significant effect on Shipping and have been extensively researched.
 It is the reason that VHF/UHF propagation over sea can extend to great distances causing all sorts of international frequency co-ordination problems.
+It is also why you might want to get your warships anti-aircraft radar antenna nice and high.

 Temperature Inversions

-If it is dry, the temperature term is dominant and super refraction and ducting can occur.
-This is particularly common in desert regions.
+If the air is dry, the temperature term in the equation of N above becomes dominant and super refraction and ducting can occur.
+This is effect particularly common in desert regions.

-If there is significant water vapour the relative humidity can quickly rise to 100% and vapour condenses out as fog.
-This condensation reduces the water vapour density near the ground leading to cold dry air near the ground, warmer moister air above and results in sub-refraction.
-This can lead to multipath on otherwise apparently perfectly good line of sight links.
+If there is significant water vapour the relative humidity can quickly rise to 100% and excess vapour condenses out as fog.
+This condensation reduces the water vapour density near the ground.
+There is then cold dry air near the ground, with warmer moister air above.
+This results in sub-refraction which can lead to multipath on otherwise apparently perfectly good line of sight links.

 Subsidence

 This is a mechanism that can lead to elevated ducts and is associated with high pressure weather systems - anticyclones.
-Descending cold air forced downwards by the anticyclone heats up as it is compressed and becomes warmer than the air nearer the ground leading to an elevated temperature inversion.
-(Atmospheric pressure always increases closer to the ground unless someone has let of a bomb above you).
-This all happens around 1-2km above the ground far too high to cause ducting except for very highly elevated stations as the coupling angle into the duct is too great for a ground based station.
-As the anticyclone evolves the air at the edges subsides and this brings the inversion layer closer to the ground.
-A similar descending effect happens at night.
-In general, the inversion layer is lowest close to the edge of the anticyclone and highest in the middle.
-Anticyclones and subsequent inversions often exist over large continents for long periods.
+Descending air that has been forced downwards by the anticyclone heats up as it is compressed.
+Remember, air pressure always falls with height so air that is descending must be compressed and compressing air causes it to heat up.
+This descending air may become warmer than the air below it, leading to an elevated temperature inversion.
+This all happens at around 1-2km above the ground, which is too high to affect anyone except highly elevated stations, as the angle will be too large for a ground based station to couple into the duct.
+As the anticyclone evolves the air around the edges subsides and this brings the inversion layer closer to the ground.
+A similar descending effect can happen at night.
+In general, the inversion layer is at its lowest close to the edge of the anticyclone and at its highest highest in the middle.
+Anticyclones and consequently temperature inversions, often exist over large continents for long periods.

 Advection

-This is the movement of air masses, typically occurring in Early evenings in the summer with air from a warm land surface advecting over the cooler sea.
-This warm air mixes with the cooler air which is relatively moist through being close to the surface of the sea.
-This leads extending the height of the evaporation duct and to high humidity gradients and a temperature inversion forming a surface duct within the first few 100m above the sea.
+This is the movement of air masses, typically occurring in early evening in the summer when air from a warm land surface advects over the cooler sea.
+This warm air mixes with the cooler air which will be relatively moist as it is close to the surface of the sea.
+This then extends the height of the evaporation duct and can cause high humidity gradients together with temperature inversion that forms a surface duct within the first few 100m above the sea.
 These ducts do not persist over land and are a coastal effect.
 Typically in the UK they are associated with warm anticyclonic weather over the continent of Europe and advection out over the north sea.
-They tend to be weaker than subsidence ducts but do occur relatively often over the North Sea and can persist for many days.
-For example, it is relatively common for UHF signals to propagate well beyond line of sight from the East coast of England across the North Sea to the low countries.
+They tend to be weaker than subsidence ducts but they do occur relatively often over the North Sea and can persist for many days.
+For example, it is relatively common for UHF signals to propagate well beyond line of sight from the East coast of England across the North Sea into the low countries.

 The picture below shows what the ITU-R consider to be the global incidence of ducting.
 It replaces an earlier model that only used Latitude.This really does still need to be tested some more as it may be more of a reflection of Matlab plotting routines for sparse data than actual reality.
 Use with care.